kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

 The ~/.local directory is not typically added to the $PATH environment variable as default, but may be set up to be added on your system.
 If so, the library you import could be read from this directory or this directory may redirect the import to another path on your system.

-If you do not want Python to read in ~/.local as a default you can turn this off by setting an environment variable.
+If you do not want Python to read in ~/.local as a default, you can turn this off by setting an environment variable.
 Setting this variable (to basically anything) will tell Python to not import any libraries found in the ~/.local directory paths.
 <pre>
 > export PYTHONNOUSERSITE=1
 > echo $PYTHONNOUSERSITE